yanprada/sociodem/README.md

-# 🧠 SocioDemographic ELT Pipeline
+# SocioDemographic ELT Pipeline

+## 📘 About

-This project implements a scalable, modular ELT (Extract → Load → Transform) pipeline for processing and enriching geospatial and sociodemographic datasets from diverse sources.
-The goal is to unify, clean, and structure raw data into high-quality, analysis-ready datasets supporting urban, environmental, and socioeconomic research and applications.
+This project is a modular ETL (Extract, Transform, Load) pipeline designed to process, clean, and integrate heterogeneous geospatial and sociodemographic data from both public and foundational sources.
+It supports scalable analytics and machine learning tasks across urban, environmental, and socioeconomic domains in Brazil.

+By combining temporal and spatial datasets — such as land use maps, census microdata, energy consumption, infrastructure, and building growth — the pipeline enables the creation of rich, analysis-ready datasets for applications in:

+- Urban planning and housing policy
+- Environmental impact analysis
+- Socioeconomic inequality studies
+- Infrastructure and energy demand modeling
+- Retail expansion and site selection
+- Machine learning models with spatial context (hex-based grids)

+The pipeline adopts a layered architecture (`bronze → silver → gold`) that ensures data provenance, transparency, and reproducibility.
+It is designed for researchers, data scientists, and policy makers who need high-quality geospatial data with socioeconomic depth.

 ---